bethelhall/RDBMS-iCog-Labs/README.md

 ## Relational Database Using Basic Set Theory

 #### how to build the project
-copy the whole folder and go to build folder then open terminal
+copy the whole folder and go to build folder then open terminal <br>
 ``` run cmake ../src  ```

 ``` cmake --build ```